 This has led to a boom in the number of broking firms offering their API services.
 This article aims to cover most brokers in India offering this service and give you a comprehensive view of what they offer and how they can be of use to you.

 But before we get started, you need to understand some methodology related to this topic; you might have read the technical version of each word below, but here is my attempt to explain this from a Finance point of view.

 API (Application Programming Interface)

-Let's think of a traditional bank like State Bank of India, you walk into any branch over the country, and you see multiple desks within the branch.
+Let's think of a traditional bank like the State Bank of India, you walk into any branch in the country, and you see multiple desks within the branch.
 For a minute, think of these desks as a gateway, your gateway to access new financial products or conduct transactions.
-You need to deposit money, sure go to bank teller gateway; you need to enable online banking, go to support gateway, similarly, you need to open a safe deposit box, you go to that relevant gateway within the bank.
+If you need to deposit money, sure go to the bank teller gateway; you need to enable online banking and go to the support gateway, similarly, you need to open a safe deposit box, you go to that relevant gateway within the bank.
 All these gateways are just endpoints that you need to call to access information or post information to them.
 Yes, that's an API.
 Very, very simple.
-You do not need to anything more.
+You do not need to do anything more.

 SDKs (Software Development Kits)

 An SDK in technical terms serves as a wrapper around an API, what this means is, an API is just a gateway, BUT, an SDK is a tool that contains all the various gateway and can easily be used by developers for use in their code/software.

 In real life, think of a Relationship Manager (RM) from SBI (considering you have the luxury of having one RM), this RM acts as an SDK for you, you need any help related to the bank, you deal with the SDK who in turn would deal with all the API gateways.